HL7/fhir-exchange-routing-ig/input/pages/specification.md

 Note that any references to the destination's FHIR service in resources that are returned by the destination--for example, in a search result Bundle's fullUrl element--SHALL be populated by the destination server to match the public FHIR service address used by the originator.

 **Step 7.
-The second intermediary passes through the response to the Inbound Gateway intermediary**
+The second intermediary passes through the response to the inbound gateway intermediary**

 The intermediary, which is holding a synchronous connection with the originator, passes through the response

 **Step 8.
-The Inbound Gateway intermediary passes through the response to the originator**
+The inbound gateway intermediary passes through the response to the originator**

 The intermediary, which is holding a synchronous connection with the originator, passes through the response.